stylewarning/deprecated-coalton-prototype/thoughts.md

 ### Giant Macro?

-Should most Coalton definitions be in a giant macro?
+Coalton definitions will live in a toplevel macros.
+These will have letrec-like scope.

 ```
-(coalton:coalton
+(coalton:coalton-toplevel
   ...
   data defines, function defines, etc.
   ...
 )
 ```

-Or can we get away with piecemeal macros?
-What about top-level `letrec`?
+Can we get away with piecemeal macros?

 ### ASDF File Type